AquaCobell/awtrix-windows-tray/README.md

 Settings > Safe all Settings

 #### Run
-Go in your Windows Tray > Activate Discord
+Right click tray icon > Activate Discord

 Now join any Channel in your Discord Server and try it out :)

 Settings are always loaded when program starts and are safed in settings.obj which should be in the same directory as your .jar

-You can always overwrite this settings with the Tray Options, and if you click Safe all Settings they will be written in the settings.obj for next start.
+You can always overwrite this settings with the Tray Settings, and if you click Safe all Settings they will be written in the settings.obj for next start.